ppmim/PAPI/docs/quick_look.rst

 FITS files and headers
 **********************
-QuickLook obly supports FITS_ (Flexible Image Transport System) image formats.
+QuickLook only supports FITS_ (Flexible Image Transport System) image formats.
+Due PANIC hava an FPA of four detector, the FITS files can be ``Single Extension FITS (SEF)`` or ``Multi-Extension FITS (MEF)``, however MEF are prefered.

-For general purposer, such as vieweing and simple analysis, only minimal headers keywords are required.
+For general purpose, such as viewing and simple analysis, only minimal headers keywords are required.
 However, and in order to group and reduce observing sequences, the following header keywords are also required::